mgalley/DSTC7-End-to-End-Conversation-Modeling/data_extraction/README.md

 Task 2 uses conversational data extracted from Reddit.
 Each conversation in this setup is _grounded_, as each conversation in this data is about a specific web page that was linked at the start of the conversation.
 This page provides code to extract the data from a Reddit [dump](http://files.pushshift.io/reddit/comments/) and from [Common Crawl](http://commoncrawl.org/).
 The former data provides the conversation, while the latter offers the grounding.
 We provide code instead of actual data, as we are unable to directly release this data.

-(Note: the older and now obsolete setup to create the "trial" can be found [here](https://github.com/DSTC-MSR/DSTC7-End-to-End-Conversation-Modeling/tree/master/data_extraction/trial).)
+(Note: the older and now obsolete setup to create the "trial" data can be found [here](https://github.com/DSTC-MSR/DSTC7-End-to-End-Conversation-Modeling/tree/master/data_extraction/trial).)

 ## Requirements